Campus Services & Resources

 Leaving room trash in the hallways and bathrooms is not acceptable.
 Housekeepers are not responsible for taking student room waste to the dumpster and recycling containers.

-Recycling collection and management is handled by student workers from R.O.C.K.S.
-(Recycling On Campus at Keene State) program and waste management at Keene State College is the responsibility of the Physical Plant/Grounds department.
+Recycling collection and management is handled by C & W and waste management at Keene State College is the responsibility of the Physical Plant/Grounds department.